observablehq/framework/examples/README.md

 ### [`mortgage-rates`](./mortgage-rates) - Primary mortgage market survey

 [View example](https://observablehq.com/framework/examples/mortgage-rates/) · [Source code](./mortgage-rates) · This dashboard visualizes Freddie Mac’s historical mortgage rates data.
 The included data loader demonstrates how to retrieve CSV data from Freddie Mac and visualize the result as a zoomable chart with Observable Plot.
+The larger time-series line chart at the bottom allows brushing to select an arbitrary time range, while the smaller visualization above zooms to show the selected range.

 ## Technique examples 🛠️